MicrosoftDocs/VBA-Docs/api/PowerPoint.FillFormat.UserPicture.md

 ## Remarks

 If you want to fill the shape with small tiles of an image, use the **[UserTextured](PowerPoint.FillFormat.UserTextured.md)** method.

 ## Example

 This example adds two rectangles to _myDocument_.
-The rectangle on the left is filled with one large image of the picture in Tiles.bmp; the rectangle on the right is filled with many small tiles of the picture in Tiles.bmp
+The rectangle on the left is filled with one large image of the picture in Tiles.bmp; the rectangle on the right is filled with many small tiles of the picture in Tiles.bmp.

 ```vb
 Set myDocument = ActivePresentation.Slides(1)